avijitmondal/together/README.md

 * [Deployment instructions](#Deployment instructions)

 ### Summary of set up
-Docker is used to deploy this application
+Docker used to deploy this application

 ### Configuration
 ######Configure Tomcat to support SSL or https